Tuesday, August 20, 2024

 I consider myself a 'World-Building GM'.

 What does that mean exactly?
 Well, according to a definition by Merriam-Webster world-building is, 'the creation of a fictional world (especially within the science fiction and fantasy genres) that is believable and consistent within the context of the story'.
 Solid explanation I'd say.
-I would add that [good] worldbuilding creates a setting that feels makes the alive, as if it exists or could in some other time, place, or alternate universe.
+I would add that [good] worldbuilding creates a setting that feels alive as if it exists, or could, in some other time, place, or alternate universe.

 As a World-Building GM, creating the setting and breathing life into it is my favorite part of the job.
 The best part of the TRPG hobby experience overall for yours truly is when one of my players shows interest in some element of the setting and decides to actively investigate it.